goraz/cast/README.md

 ```

-Also there are equivalent MustString, MustInt, MustFloat, MustDuration, MustBool and MustUint functions which instead of returning error, make a panic error
+Also, there are equivalent MustString, MustInt, MustFloat, MustDuration, MustBool and MustUint functions which instead of returning error, make a panic error

 ## Example: